Last update on 2022-02-23 / Affiliate links / Images from Amazon

 But 80% of it is utter noise to your mind.

-Hmm.. and then we all wonder why do we don't feel energetic.
+Hmm.. and then we all wonder why we don’t feel energetic.

 And you hardly ever evaluate how much of that information was worth your precious time.

-It's worth noting that you sometimes need to consume more information than needed.
+It’s worth noting that you sometimes need to consume more information than required.

 Note the word here “needed.”

 Just don’t always sit in front of your mobile or TV consuming information — which is infinite.